Tennessee walking horse flat walk

 Can dressage develop smooth gaits?

 When my horse becomes unbalanced, loses rhythm and rushes, hollows or becomes disengaged, that’s a great clue I need to slow down to a relaxed and balanced walk before increasing the tempo to smooth gait.
-Tense, rushed and hollow movement never leads to the relaxed and balanced smooth gaits I desire.
+Tense, rushed and hollow movement have never led to the relaxed and balanced smooth gaits I desire.

 Over time, a few relaxed and balanced smooth steps turn into longer durations of consecutive smooth steps over time.